matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 - I wrapped the pico in electrical tape to prevent short circuits inside the keyboard.

+*Currently in its second generation, the case still does not fit correctly, I modified the second prototype with side cutters and the case works with zip ties.
+If I get around to another model and print, I will update this repo.*

 ## Flashing the firmware

 1. Install circutpython on your pico
 2. Copy the `adafruit_hid` folder to the `lib` folder on pico.
 3. Modify your keymaps in `keymaps.py`
 4. Copy the `keymaps.py`, `pins.py` and `code.py` files to the pico.
 5. When you are done testing your firmware, you can copy the file called `boot.py` to your pico to prevent it appearing as a usb drive on your pc.

 ## Sources